daemonio/dcalc/README.md

 dcalc
 =====

-dcalc is a bash script calculator with explicit radix conversion.
+dcalc is a bash script calculator with radix conversion.
 This script uses the dc calculator as background to do all the math.

 Radix Conversion
 ================